jasper-vdhoven/rust-text-converter/README.md

 ### Container

 The converter right now ships a `Dockerfile` with a builder + prod container to minimise container size.
 The final container exposes port `8000/TCP` but this can be changed as desired.
-The general build instructions for the container as as follows:
+The general build instructions for the container are as follows:

 1. Build the container with the following command utilising either [Podman.io](https://podman.io/) or [Docker.com](https://www.docker.com/):
     ```